rehakp/shim-review/README.md

  CVE-2020-10713, CVE-2020-14308, CVE-2020-14309, CVE-2020-14310, CVE-2020-14311,
  CVE-2020-15705, and if you are shipping the shim_lock module CVE-2021-3418
 -------------------------------------------------------------------------------
 Our GRUB is the upstream 2.06 one with our patch set, so these CVEs are included.
+See patches.lst inside grub-patches.tgz for descriptions.

 -------------------------------------------------------------------------------
 What exact implementation of Secureboot in GRUB2 ( if this is your bootloader ) you have ?